An elementary proof of Bridy's theorem: Introduction

 This analogue is already included in recent work by Adamczewski, Bostan, and Caruso~\cite{Adamczewski--Bostan--Caruso}, who bound the dimension of a vector space containing the kernel (see Section~\ref{section: vector space}) of a multidimensional algebraic sequence, generalizing a result of Bostan, Caruso, Christol, and Dumas~\cite{Bostan--Caruso--Christol--Dumas} for one-dimensional algebraic sequences.
 These papers also use diagonals, and the argument fundamentally follows the lines of a multivariate version of Section~\ref{section: vector space} below.
 However, like Bridy, the authors of \cite{Adamczewski--Bostan--Caruso} give a more refined bound in terms of the genus of the associated surface.
 They also give several applications of their bound, establishing a polynomial bound on the algebraic degree of reductions modulo~$p$ of diagonals of multivariate algebraic power series, answering a question of Deligne~\cite{Deligne}, and improving Harase's bound~\cite{Harase II} on the degree of the Hadamard product of two algebraic power series.

 In Section~\ref{section: vector space}, we lay the groundwork and obtain a preliminary, coarser bound on the size of the automaton, in Corollary~\ref{kernel preliminary upper bound}.
 In Section~\ref{section: structure}, we study the linear structure of the operator $\lambda_{0,0}$ and show in Proposition~\ref{univariate emulation} that it can be emulated by univariate operators $\lambda_0$ on certain subspaces of $\field[z]$.
 In Section~\ref{section: orbit size univariate}, we bound the orbit size of a polynomial under $\lambda_0$, leading to Theorem~\ref{univariate orbit size upper bound}.
-Finally in Section~\ref{section: orbit size}, we tie these results together to obtain Theorem~\ref{kernel size upper bound}.
+Finally in Section~\ref{section: orbit size}, we tie these results together to obtain Theorem~\ref{kernel size upper bound} and an analogous result for diagonals of rational functions.
 In Section~\ref{section: univariate conjectures}, we give some intriguing conjectures about orbits under $\lambda_0$ that were discovered in the process of proving Theorem~\ref{kernel size upper bound} and ultimately not used.